rking92/NFCWest-QB/README.md

 ## Installation

-To install, just fork and clone this repository.
+To install, fork and clone this repository.
 Once cloned in your terminal, make sure you cd into the correct folder.

 ## Usage